-I am an immediately adjacent neighbor of the proposed ZC No. 24-15, writing to express opposition to the 901 Monroe St development as currently proposed.
-The current proposal creates numerous adverse effects for immediate neighbors; it must be redesigned.
-I oppose discretionary design aspects that prioritize the developer profits over longstanding community members' quality of life.
-It is dangerous to hastily approve this project; instead the ZC should insist that the developers redesign the project for more appropriate scale and to better protect the safety and health of immediate neighbors.
+We are immediately adjacent neighbors of the proposed ZC No. 24-15, writing to express opposition to the 901 Monroe St development as currently proposed.
+While we support development of the site, the current proposal creates numerous adverse effects for immediate neighbors and must be redesigned.
+We oppose discretionary design aspects that prioritize the developer profits over long standing community members' priorities, values, and quality of life.
+It is dangerous to hastily approve this project; instead the ZC should insist that the developers redesign the project at a more appropriate scale and to better protect the safety and health of immediate neighbors.
+Second, I advocate a participatory development process that brings the expertise of community members into the process from the start.

 Health and safety concern: dangerous alley access.
 The proposed use of the Lawrence Street alley as the main entrance/exit for 233 units creates serious safety hazards.
 Young children regularly play in this quiet dead-end alley, which serves as a community gathering space for families on our block.
-My three year-old rides his bike and scooter and plays in the ally everyday.
-Converting it to a high-traffic corridor puts the existing families on the block-who have no protection between their back yards and the small alley-at risk.
+Converting it to a high-traffic corridor puts the existing families on the block-who have no protection between their backyards and the small alley-at risk.
 The constant flow of vehicles entering and exiting will also create air and noise pollution.
 Traffic may be especially congested due to an expected high number of daily deliveries at the 901 Monroe St apartments, and the traffic that will service the retail space allocated in the building.

-- 901 Monroe Street should the use existing curb cut on 9th street; that alley entrance served the businesses and homes previously on the property (which were demolished by the developers).
-The 2011 design for this site used the 9th Street curb cut; furthermore, to minimize adverse effects on the adjacent town homes. - 2011 design included tree buffers in the alley-these elements should not have been abandoned in the current proposal.
+- 901 Monroe Street should use the existing curb cut on 9th street; that alley entrance served the businesses and homes previously on the property (which were demolished by the developers).
+Furthermore, the 2011 design for this site used the 9th Street curb cut to minimize adverse effects on the adjacent townhomes. - The 2011 design included tree buffers in the alley-these elements should not have been abandoned in the current proposal.
 The ZC should require a green buffer in the alley. - If the alley must be used, the developers must compensate the homeowners on the block, who will be forced to install significant infrastructure in their backyards to protect their health and safety.

 Excessive scale.
 The proposed 6-story, 75-foot building will dominate the surrounding 2-story homes, blocking air and sun of neighboring properties, and obstructing sunlight for children's bedrooms, gardens, and solar panels.
-No other building on this side of the train tracks come near approaching this scale (including the two 4-story DC buildings across the street, adjacent to the train tracks).
-Moreover, No. 24-15's boxy design makes for a 6-story wall, instead of an integrated design that is compatible with the surrounding neighborhood.
+No other building on this side of the train tracks comes close to this scale (including the two 4-story DC buildings across the street, adjacent to the train tracks).
+Moreover, No. 24-15's boxy design makes a 6-story wall, instead of an integrated design that is compatible with the surrounding neighborhood.